robotwilliams/rw-portfolio/WIKI.md

 My modern portfolio website featuring a Windows 98-inspired retro desktop interface.
 Built with Next.js 15, TypeScript, and Tailwind CSS, this project showcases creative development skills through an interactive desktop environment where users can explore projects in draggable, resizable windows.

+**The Philosophy**: This isn't just a portfolio - it's a love letter to the era when computing was tactile, when every click felt intentional, and when interfaces had personality.
+We've taken the best of modern web development (React, TypeScript, Next.js) and wrapped it in the warm, nostalgic embrace of Windows 98.
+The result?
+A portfolio that's both cutting-edge and delightfully retro.

+**Why This Approach Works**: The retro aesthetic isn't just for show - it creates a memorable experience that stands out in a sea of minimalist portfolios.
+Users remember the site because it's different, and they engage with it because it's fun.
+Plus, the technical implementation demonstrates serious skills: complex state management, responsive design, accessibility compliance, and performance optimization - all while maintaining that authentic Windows 98 feel.

 ## Key Features

 ### Retro Desktop Interface